kaydikat/startup/notes.md

 - fork clones to github instead of ide
 - gets you a copy of open source code you want to experiment
 - pull request; you change it up and tell the originator if they want your changes

+## Startup Application
+Specification	Elevator pitch and basic design for your startup HTML	Basic structural and organizational elements
+CSS	Styling and animating
+React	Interactivity, reactivity, components, and routing using React Web service	Remote functions that your application calls on your, and someone else's, web server (e.g. saveScores, getWeather, chatWithFriend)
+Authentication	Creating accounts and logging in WebSocket	Support for pushing data from the server.
+This can be peer to peer communication (e.g. chatting with friends through the browser), or realtime data from the server (e.g. stock prices or the current game leader).